Synnotech-AG/Synnotech.Linq2Db.MsSqlServer/readme.md

 }
 ```

-Your job that then updates all products might look like this:
+Your job that updates all products might look like this:

 ```csharp
 public sealed class UpdateAllProductsJob